ousia/iRaccoonShow/README.md

 * GStreamer, PyGST: audio recording.
 * SWFTools: generation of Flash files.

-It is mainly a command--line software.
-In `recslides`, command--line is only used to invoke the tool (after that is pure image).
+It is mainly a command–line software.
+In `recslides`, command–line is only used to invoke the tool (after that is pure image).

 And this only works on Linux.
 Not saying that it cannot be ported to other platforms, but this is something still to be done.